 Green Music Australia is a registered charity, harnessing the cultural power of our influential music scene to create a greener, safer future.

-Contributors: The authors and Green Music Australia are grateful for the contributions of staff, musicians, and other industry experts including: Allara Briggs-Pattison, Anna Lunoe, Berish Bilander, Emma Bosworth, Helen Lear, Jack Johnson, Jen Cloher, Jessica Cerro (Montaigne), Jessica Hobbs, Marcus Seal, Paul Curtis, Sally Seltmann and Tim Hollo.
+The authors and Green Music Australia are grateful for the contributions of staff, musicians, and other industry experts including: Allara Briggs-Pattison, Anna Lunoe, Beatrice Jeavons, Berish Bilander, Bridie Moran, Emma Bosworth, Helen Lear, Jack Johnson’s team, Jen Cloher, Jessica Cerro (Montaigne), Jessica Hobbs, Marcus Seal, Paul Curtis, Sally Seltmann and Tim Hollo.
 And a special big thank you to Tenaya King for her work in driving the project forward!